-The ability to record and visualize power in real time, as well as view historical energy production allows the user peace of mind that their system is functioning effectively as well as providing a simple means to optimize their energy management goals from anywhere in the world.
+The ability to record and visualize power in real time, as well as view historical energy production gives the user peace of mind that their system is functioning effectively.
+The program also provides a simple means to optimize their energy management goals from anywhere in the world.

 Batteries / Storage